 4G connectivity Also known as cellular connectivity and LTE, this allows you to make and receive calls, texts and other notifications without your phone nearby.
 It's not available for everyone, as only a small number of network carriers offer LTE.
 Connectivity will also have a large impact on the battery life of the watch.
 And you'll need to consider the ongoing monthly cost.

-Built-in speaker: Most smartwatches have a built-in microphone (useful for dictating voice messages as responses, or using a voice assistant to issue commands), but it's less common to find a speaker.
-This won't be essential for everyone, but if you aspire to make phone calls using just your watch, it's a must have.
+Built-in speaker Most smartwatches have a built-in microphone (useful for dictating voice messages as responses, or using a voice assistant to issue commands), but it's less common to find a speaker.
+This won't be essential for everyone, but if you want to make phone calls using just your watch, it's a must-have.
 It's also useful for alarms and reminders as an alternative to the vibration alert.

 22mm watch strap Some smartwatches (including the Apple Watch and older Samsung Gear watches) use a proprietary strap connection, which means you'll have to stick to fairly limited set of branded replacements (or passable imitations).
 Choose a smartwatch with a removable 22mm watch strap, and you'll find a massive range of designs and materials available, with prices starting from just a few pounds.

 Walking is a super-easy form of exercise – and it's free.
-If you not a fan of more intense exercise aiming for a daily step target is a good, gentle way to build up your fitness.
-Any smartwatch will record your step count, but whether it does it accurately or not is another matter.
+If you're not a fan of more intense exercise, aiming for a daily step target is a good, gentle way to build up your fitness.
+Any smartwatch will record your step count, but whether it does so accurately or not is another matter.

 Our Best Buy smartwatches track steps accurately both during walks and runs and during everyday household activities.